aaz25/431-2021/classes/class03/README.md

 - interspersing code and text in my R Markdown document
 - "knitting" my R Markdown document into an attractive HTML result

-All materials will be posted late on Sunday 2021-08-29.
+The recording will be posted as soon as the audio transcript is complete, likely late in the evening on Sunday 2021-08-29.

 ## The Materials